 The need for such services may be even greater in rural communities than in a city.
 The reported prevalence of mental illness in rural and remote Australia is similar to that of major cities.
 In addition, the limited access to mental health services is linked to tragic results, as rates of self-harm and suicide increase with remoteness.

 People in rural and remote communities face unique stressors.
 These include a greater prevalence of chronic conditions and disability, poorer health and higher rates of smoking.
 But there is also risky drinking and illicit drug use, and fewer employment opportunities.
 There is also greater exposure and vulnerability to natural disasters.

 Ty points out that the interconnectedness of life in rural communities can also make it difficult for young people to seek out help and to talk about their mental health.
 Feeling like your world is smaller than most can make it daunting to approach someone in confidence.

 “You’re in a very small town, everyone knows everyone,” Ty says.
 “Even if you want to talk to someone about how you’re feeling, about your emotions and your struggles, it can be a bit difficult to feel comfortable doing that.
 People, especially young people, may not necessarily want to go to a professional because there might be a thought of ‘people don’t know this about me, I don’t want people to talk about me'."

-“An increased number of mental health services in rural communities can encourage people to feel more comfortable talking to someone, as they then have the opportunity to look at all the services being offered and not simply the one doctor in the town, for example.”
+“An increased number of mental health services in rural communities can encourage people to feel more comfortable talking to someone.
+They then have the opportunity to look at all the services being offered and not simply the one doctor in the town, for example.”

 JCU Social Work Student Ty Stainkey

-Being from a small town himself, Ty’s passion for youth work is matched with an empathy for their situation, which gives him an advantage in approaching the role of a rural social worker.
+Being from a small town himself, Ty’s passion for youth work is matched with an empathy for their situation.
+This gives him an advantage in approaching the role of a rural social worker.